uoitsci/pi-labs/content/lab/gpio.md

 ----------------|----------|----------|---------
 `GPIO.PUD_DOWN` | Active   | Inactive | Inactive
 `GPIO.PUD_UP`   | Inactive | Active   | Active

+The same effect could be produced by using an actual resistor before (PUD_UP) or after (PUD_DOWN) the button in the circuit, but you can also take advantage of the fact that the Raspberry Pi's GPIO pins have pull down and pull up resistors.

 ## Example 2:  Button Input